Border Leicester: Internationally

 Registered flocks are now found in England, Ireland, Scotland and Wales.
-Border Leicester sheep have been exported to British Guiana, Canada, China, Colombia, South Africa, France, Spain, Portugal, United States, India, Japan, Yugoslavia, Iran, Hungary, Russia, Turkey and Switzerland.
+Border Leicester sheep have been exported to Guyana, Canada, China, Colombia, South Africa, France, Spain, Portugal, United States, India, Japan, Southern Europe, Iran, Hungary, Russia, Turkey and Switzerland.

 Border Leicester sheep were imported to Australia in 1871, where they now have a large number of stud flocks.
 Border Leicester rams are used for mating with Merino ewes to breed the first-cross mothers that are so valuable for the production of prime lambs.
 Border Leicester Merino cross ewes produced in this way offer the greatest overall performance when breeding meat type sheep, with a well proportioned carcase, high fertility, good foraging ability and good milk production.

 Border Leicester Merino cross ewes are mated to shortwool rams (e.g. Poll Dorset or Southdown) to produce prime lambs, which grow rapidly to market weights and have the ideal carcase shape.
 The vast majority of Australian lambs produced for meat are bred in this manner.

 Border Leicester sheep also contribute about 50 percent of the genetics used in the Gromark breed of sheep that were developed in Australia.

 The breed was imported into New Zealand in 1859, and after refrigeration was introduced in the 1880s, the Border Leicester was used as a crossing sire to produce heavyweight lambs and wether mutton.
 The Border Leicester was later used to develop New Zealand's Border-Romney cross (Coopworth) and the Border-Corriedale (Borderdale) breeds.

-The first breed association was formed in 1888 in the United States Currently, there are two associations: American Border Leicester Association and the North American Border Leicester Association.
-Breeders show their sheep at county shows and fairs throughout the year with a National Show being held annually at the North American International Livestock Exposition held in Louisville, Kentucky every November.
+The first breed association was formed in 1888 in the United States The American Border Leicester Association is the only registry in the USA.
+Breeders show their sheep at county shows and fairs throughout the year with the annual National Polly Hopkins Show traveling between The Big E in Springfield, Massachusetts and North American International Livestock Exposition held in Louisville, Kentucky.